The mission of the Holocaust Memorial

 Scientific journal

-The Journal of the History of the Shoah is the first part of the research activity at the Memorial.
-Created in 1946, the Revue deals with the history of the genocide of the Jews by Hitler’s Germany and the reflection it arouses in different cultural fields.
+The edition of the Review of the History of the Shoah is the most important part of the research activity at the Memorial.
+Created in 1946, the Revue deals with the history of the genocide of the Jews by Hitler’s Germany and the reflection that it provokes in different cultural fields.
 It also opens its study to other genocides of the twentieth century.
-The editorial activity of the Memorial has extended to the publication of historical books for a wider public in partnership with Calmann-Levy publishing.
+The editorial activity of the Memorial has extended to the publication of historical works for a wider public in partnership with Calmann-Levy publishing.

 Operating budget

-Many individuals and institutions support the Memorial in its mission, by providing their expertise, time or financial assistance.
-Thank you to all of them.
+Many individuals and institutions support the Memorial in its mission, by providing their know-how, expertise, time or financial assistance.
+Thank you very much to all of them.